Fintech

 Quick Answer

-This shift matters now because the infrastructure enabling embedded finance — open APIs, cloud banking cores, and real-time payment rails — has matured enough for mid-size retailers and gig platforms to deploy financial tools that once required a full banking license.
+That growth isn’t accidental.
+The infrastructure, open APIs, cloud-based banking cores, real-time payment systems, has matured.
+Now, mid-sized retailers and gig platforms can offer financial tools that once required a full banking license.

 How Does Embedded Finance Actually Work?

-Embedded finance works by connecting a non-financial platform to a licensed financial institution through an application programming interface (API).
-The platform handles the user experience; the bank or fintech handles the regulated financial activity behind the scenes.
+It works through an application programming interface (API).
+A non-financial platform connects to a licensed financial institution via API.
+The platform manages the user experience.
+The bank or fintech handles the regulated financial activity behind the scenes.

-Three core layers make this possible.
-First, Banking-as-a-Service (BaaS) providers — such as Stripe, Marqeta, and Unit — supply the regulated infrastructure.
-Second, the host platform (a retailer, marketplace, or employer) embeds the financial widget into its existing app.
-Third, the end consumer interacts with the financial product without leaving the platform’s interface.
+Three layers are involved.
+First, Banking-as-a-Service (BaaS) providers, like Stripe, Marqeta, and Unit, supply the regulated backbone.
+Second, a host platform, Shopify, Lyft, DoorDash, embeds the financial function into its interface.
+Third, the user interacts with the product without leaving the app.

 Key Players in the Embedded Finance Stack

-The ecosystem involves distinct roles.
-Regulated sponsor banks — including entities like Cross River Bank and Blue Ridge Bank — hold the actual licenses.
-BaaS middleware companies like Synapse and Treasury Prime route data between sponsors and platforms.
-Platforms such as Shopify, Lyft, and DoorDash then surface financial products to their users.
+Regulated sponsor banks, such as Cross River Bank and Blue Ridge Bank, hold the actual license.
+BaaS middleware companies like Synapse and Treasury Prime route data between banks and platforms.
+Platforms then present financial tools to users.

-For a deeper look at how this compares to open banking frameworks, see our breakdown of embedded finance vs open banking differences — the two are related but structurally distinct.
+For a deeper look at how this compares to open banking frameworks, see our breakdown of embedded finance vs open banking differences.
+The two are related but not the same.

 Key Takeaway: Embedded finance runs on a three-layer API stack: a licensed sponsor bank, a BaaS middleware provider, and the consumer-facing platform.
-According to Statista, this model is powering a market projected to reach $384 billion by 2029.
+According to Boston Consulting Group (2025), this model is powering a market projected to reach $185 billion in TAM by 2025.

 What Are the Main Types of Embedded Finance for Consumers?